 Autumn leaves

-The wee man usually likes to strip to the scud and leap straight into any water source we come across, and a few years back he face planted in the water by the edge of Loch Lomond fully clothed so I always keep spare jumpers, socks and warm trousers in the car just in case.
-It’s gotten much colder the past few days and it’s definitely heading towards wrapping up warm weather now.
+It is wise to take spare jumpers, socks and warm trousers just in case.
 Our winter beach kit has all the regular stuff – towels, spare clothes, bucket & spade, watering can.
-But until about April we’ll also be kitted out in our wellies, waterproofs (Didriksons are our favourites we’ve found, but those lidl ones are also brilliant and super reasonably priced), a good jacket and a hat – the wind in your ears is the worst.
-I would say gloves too, but those would be soaked within seconds with my kids.
+But until April we’ll also be kitted out in our wellies, waterproofs (Didriksons are our favourites we’ve found, but the middle Lidl ones are also brilliant and super reasonably priced), a good jacket and a hat – the wind in your ears is the worst.

-I made a wee list of our favourite beaches a while back.
+You can find a list of beaches to visit here.
 The photos in it are mostly from summertime, but they’re all good at any time of year.
-You can find the list here.

-Autumn is the start of rutting season and it’s a brilliant time to visit a deer park, because there’s usually stuff happening.
-You can watch from a distance as the males battle head-to-head using their antlers to win over the females!
+Autumn is the start of rutting season and it’s a brilliant time to visit a deer park, because this is when the dramatic stuff happens.
+You can watch from a distance as the males battle head to head, using their antlers to win over the females!

 Some of the best places to see deer are the Scottish Deer Centre, Beecraigs Country Park and at Culzean Castle.
 Last year we went to visit the Cairngorm Reindeer Herd up on the hill in the Cairngorms.
 A bit further, but also worth a trip!